 \section{Preliminaries on function spaces}

+This chapter contains all necessary background on function spaces that will be used later on.
 Throughout, we consider $\IC^k$-valued functions for some fixed $k \in \IN$.
 For simplicity we often drop the dependence of $k$ in the notation and write $\L^2(\R^n) = \L^2(\R^n; \IC^k)$, and so on.
 On $\R^n$ we abbreviate further $\L^2 = \L^2(\R^n)$.
-Concerning the dilemma that parts of the literature only treat scalar-valued functions, we agree on using such results for $k>1$ without further notice in the following cases: \begin{itemize} \item Splitting into components is immediately clear from the definition (e.g.\ $\L^2(\R^n; \IC^k) \cong \bigotimes_{j=1}^k \L^2(\R^n; \IC)$),
+Concerning the dilemma that parts of the literature only treat scalar-valued functions, we agree on using such results for $k>1$ without further notice in the following cases: \begin{itemize} \item splitting into components is immediately clear from the definition (e.g.\ $\L^2(\R^n; \IC^k) \cong \bigotimes_{j=1}^k \L^2(\R^n; \IC)$),